Plastic Bag Bills

 Some text you can use as a model.
 Modify or personalize as appropriate:

 Each year Friends of Accotink Creek and other civic groups mobilize volunteers who clean tons of plastic bags and containers, as well as other trash and debris, from streams that feed into the Chesapeake Bay.
-Across the United States, millions of tons of plastic waste is washed from streets into waterways, fouling waters for both marine life and human usage.
+Across the United States, millions of tons of plastic waste is washed from streets into waterways, fouling waters for both aquatic life and human usage.

 Reducing consumer consumption of plastic bags, by means of bans, restrictions, and/or taxes, is an effective way to reduce the amount of plastic trash that enters our watersheds, and flows downstream to the Potomac River, and the Chesapeake Bay.
 Besides being an eyesore and a burden to remove, this noxious litter refuses to go away, only breaking down into toxic particles that will be with us forever.